 Fun With Wind: A few months ago, I came away from eBay with a red, white and blue flow form 214 from Jim Pelletier at Fun With Wind.
 It was a clearance buy – kite only, no banner tail.
 Boy, am I glad I did!
 I anticipated using it more as a backup, but it flies beautifully with and without a tail and has been a valued addition to my collection and recently made its presence known at Color the Wind and Kites Over Awesome Lake Antoine.

-New Sky Kites: Handsomy at New Sky has been a great contact for custom tails matching Fun With Wind’s kite specs, and England-based friend and showkiter, Jonny Cummings, reports a good experience ordering from New Sky and is very please with his flow form.
+New Sky Kites: Handsomy at New Sky has been a great contact for custom tails matching Fun With Wind’s kite specs, and England-based friend and showkiter, Jonny Cummings, reports a good experience ordering from New Sky and is very pleased with his flow form.

 If you’re aware of other makers and/or sellers of molar flowforms, please list their information in the comments below.